 Bank of America Corp.
-(BAC) agreed to sell a 31-story office tower at 222 Broadway to Beacon Capital Partners LLC and L&L Holding Co.
+(BAC:US) agreed to sell a 31-story office tower at 222 Broadway to Beacon Capital Partners LLC and L&L Holding Co.

 The Charlotte, North Carolina-based bank will lease about 590,000 square feet (54,800 square meters) at the building following the sale, said Jennifer Darwin, a spokeswoman for the company.
 She declined to disclose the terms of the transaction.